-While we all have a vague idea of the importance of cybersecurity, the vast majority of businesses fail to maintain standard computer updates..
-When looking at the future of cybersecurity, there’s more to it than just updates.
-Companies need everything from secure cloud storage to secure physical spaces where information gets stored.
+While we all have a vague idea of the importance of cybersecurity, the vast majority of businesses fail to maintain standard computer updates.
+However, when looking at the future of cybersecurity, there’s more to it than just updates.
+Companies need everything from secure cloud storage to secure physical spaces where information is stored.

-Here are four things for CEOs to think about when it comes to the future of cybersecurity.
+Here are four things CEOs must think about when it comes to the future of cybersecurity.

-One of the most important things for any company is how they’re viewed by consumers for their products and services.
-A damaged reputation can be the downfall of any small to medium-sized businesses, and extremely impactful to large corporations.
-Cyber attacks have become so organized and sophisticated that they happen in ways that might operate under the radar for some time.
+One of the most important things for any company is the reputation they have with their stakeholders.
+A damaged reputation can be the downfall of any small to medium-sized businesses.

-Brand reputation is vital to building the ever-important trust dynamic that dictates customer interaction.
-When companies are unaware of customer sentiment, they risk poor public relations.
+Brand reputation is vital to building and maintaining trust.
 Hacktivists, cybercriminals, and amateur hackers of all stripes take aim at corporations on a regular basis.
 The speed at which a story can go viral means that it’s time for protection from a poor public perception.
-One employee making an egregious mistake could become synonymous with a company’s name.
+One employee’s mistake could become the public face of the company and drive customers away.

 Just look at what happened to United in 2017.

-As technology outpaces the public’s ability to properly adopt and understand it, businesses are constantly playing catchup.
-All of the methods of risk management that a company’s currently using are often obsolete in a matter of 5-10 years.
-If a company’s currently using any practices or tools that are more than ten years old, they could run the risk of being an easy target.
+If a company is currently using any practices or tools that are more than ten years old, they could run the risk of being an easy target.

 An enterprise will be at risk for trouble every time they adopt a new piece of technology or a new method for doing business.
-However, it’s essential that companies stay on top of trends if they wish to remain competitive.
-This catch-22 means that every company is going to have to make some mistakes in staying secure.
+However, it is essential that companies stay on top of trends if they wish to remain competitive.

 3. Secure The Company’s Supply Chain